Troubleshooting Government Macs: Common Problems and Fixes

 • Run Network Diagnostics from the same menu if necessary.

-These steps can resolve most network connectivity issues.
+These steps resolve most network connectivity issues before requiring network team involvement.

 Perform a Hardware Diagnostic

-Sometimes the issue may stem from hardware problems.
+Sometimes the issue stems from hardware problems.
 Apple offers a built-in Apple Diagnostics tool:

 • Shut down the system.